josephchay/linguify/README.md

   - `temperature`: Controls randomness in generation (lower = more deterministic)
 - `params_refine_text`: Dictionary of parameters for text refinement
   - `prompt`: Special tags that can modify speech style

+## Updates

+Refer to the [CHANGELOG](CHANGELOG.md) file for the thorough latest updates and features.